swampyrad/RadTechZombies/README.md

 - Melee and Brawler Zombies
 Melee variants of the standard zombies, instead of shooting you, they want to beat you to a bloody pulp.
 Don't get cornered, or they can easily surround you if you're not careful.

+- Zombie Dogs
+These dogs didn't go to Heaven, now they're here to make your life Hell.
+Put them down quick before they tear you to bits.
+Watch out, some of them can be hard to spot...

 Minerva Minigunner Sprite Credits (copied from Realm667):

 Submitted: TheMightyHeracross